 All the following varieties survived ten years of almost total neglect (no water, no sprays, no pruning) from 2000-2010.
 That should tell you something!

 “The Posterity Collection.”

-With the exception of Williams Pride and Captain Davis, all the trees in the Posterity Collection have good cider characteristics.
+With the exception of Williams Pride, all the trees in the Posterity Collection have good cider characteristics.
 It would be conceivable to grow these trees with little or no pruning and shake apples out for cider pressing when ripe.
 Individual apples would be smaller and less likely to look marketable, but if you’re just going to press them, well…